bbulkow/FastLED-idf/README.md

 between LED RGB and not.

-Whether you can use the "direct" mode or not depends on whether you have other users of the RMT driver within ESP-IDF - however, *using the ESP-IDF supplied driver is not currently working or supported*.
-I've grown tired of trying to figure out the differences of the different versions.
+Whether you can use the "direct" mode or not depends on whether you have other users of the RMT driver within ESP-IDF.

 Essentially, if you have the Driver turned on, you shouldn't use the direct mode, and if you want to use the direct mode, you should turn off the driver.